ATacoDev/LitReview354/README.md

 #### C++
 - Much faster than Python, but due to it being a much more complex language, it's hard to experiment with AI with this language
 - AI experimentation in video games will often be written in Python first and then translated to C++ later
-  - Often however this process can take a long time
+  - Often however, this process can take a long time
 - Preferred for final implementation

 The choice between Python and C++ often comes down to the stage of development and the specific needs of the project.
 Many game development teams find success using both languages: Python for early development and experimentation and C++ for final, performance-oriented implementation.